Medical device lifecycle: what to pay attention to at each stage

 As a medical device producer, you are responsible for the safety and effectiveness of your medical device throughout all stages of its lifecycle.
 You must ensure that the product remains compliant with all the regulatory requirements and that you follow the necessary processes.

-In this article, prepared in cooperation with Sara Juszczyk, Quality and Regulatory Affairs Manager at Spyrosoft, we discuss a medical device lifecycle with a focus on the producer’s responsibilities at each stage – from the initial design to product end of life.
+In this article, prepared by Sara Juszczyk, Quality and Regulatory Affairs Manager at Spyrosoft, we discuss a medical device lifecycle with a focus on the producer’s responsibilities at each stage – from the initial design to product end of life.

 What are the stages of the medical device lifecycle?